sholadedokun/pronita/reactpronita/README.md

-This project is an assignment for the WARP Job application
+REPO FOR PRONITA : AN APP FOR PRODUCT TESTING
 ## AUTHOR
 OLUSHOLA ADEDOKUN

 ## TABLE OF CONTENTS
-- Run the App-header
+- Run the App
 - Technology
+- Developer's Introduction
 - Testing
 - Heroku
 - CI